Credit Score Analysis Tool Frequently Asked Questions

 For information about your rights under the Fair Credit Reporting Act, visit the Federal Trade Commission at http://www.ftc.gov/credit and review their publications at http://www.ftc.gov/bcp/menus/consumer/credit/rights.shtm.

-- Why am I not allowed to get credit scores and reports from both TransUnion and Equifax?
+- Why am I not allowed to get credit scores and reports from TransUnion, Equifax and Experian?

 The purpose of this program is to educate members of the Military Community who are in need of financial guidance by using a credit score and report as the basis for that teaching.
 It also provides users the opportunity to examine their financial status and use the tools provided to help adjust their financial lives.
 The scores and reports from all three bureaus are essentially the same with scores differing somewhat based on how each bureau uses the data reported to them.
 However, the difference in scores for any one individual among the three bureaus is typically negligible and usually does not change the relative position of a user in terms of how they are viewed by lenders in terms of risk.

-- Why do I not get credit scores and reports from all three credit bureaus?
+- Can I get credit scores and reports from all three credit bureaus?

 Yes, myFICO currently offers credit scores and reports from all three credit bureaus: TransUnion, Equifax and Experion.
 However, please remember that this program is intended to provide one credit score and report per service member and their spouse (if appropriate).